 In this spring 2021 workshop recording, learn out what ACG has to offer for your research data compliance needs, including the Data Management Plan Tool (DMPTool), Maine Dataverse Network, and cloud data storage options—including Google Drive and OneDrive—for sharing your large data sets.

 The Office of Research Administration assists faculty and staff in seeking and managing research grants, contracts, and other extramural funding.
 ORA serves as applicant, contract negotiator, and signatory authority for the University, and provides grant accounting services once an award is made.
 They provide some data management plan assistance, particularly around grant compliance.

 Fogler Library points to a wide range of grants resources available at UMaine to support the research and data collection of faculty and students on campus.
 These include proposal writing resources, open access publishing options (including Digital Commons and Maine Dataverse), and powerful grantseeking databases.
 Grantseeking workshops take place throughout the year - contact Jen Bonnet with any questions.

-DigitalCommons at UMaine provides access to the scholarly, educational, and creative works of the University of Maine community.
+DigitalCommons at UMaine provides access to scholarly, educational, and creative works from the University of Maine community.
 It is coordinated by Raymond H. Fogler Library and is supported by the Office of the Senior Vice President and Provost, the College of Education and Human Development, the Honors College, the College of Liberal Arts and Sciences, and the Division of Lifelong Learning.